-1 If you are not currently on the Desktop, choose the Desktop tile on the Start screen, otherwise skip to step 2.

-2 Prepare the card for removal by clicking on or touching the Show hidden icons (▲) button, if necessary, in the notification area and then selecting the Safely Remove Hardware and Eject Media icon.
-3 Highlight, and then click or touch the item you would like to eject.
+- 1 If you are not currently on the Desktop, choose the Desktop tile on the Start screen, otherwise skip to step 2. - 2 Prepare the card for removal by clicking on or touching the Show hidden icons button (▲), if necessary, in the notification area and then selecting the Safely Remove Hardware and Eject Media icon.